-The rule change request from the Northern Territory Government proposes to exempt certain LNG facilities from providing information to the Natural Gas Bulletin Board.
+The rule change request received from the Northern Territory Government in November 2018 proposed to exempt certain LNG facilities from providing information to the Natural Gas Bulletin Board.

-The Territory Government claims the NT LNG projects operate differently to their east coast counterparts.
-The LNG projects engage in only very limited trade with the domestic market, as all gas for LNG is sourced from offshore fields and most of the gas produced is dedicated to LNG production.
+The Territory Government claimed the NT LNG projects operate differently to their east coast counterparts, engaging in only very limited trade with the domestic market, as all gas for LNG is sourced from offshore fields and most of the gas produced is dedicated to LNG production.
 However, in the event that emergency or back-up gas supply is required, gas can be made available to the NT’s Power and Water Corporation via a smaller pipeline connecting to the domestic market.

-As a result, the Territory Government maintains there would be negligible benefit from the publication of information related to Territory LNG producers’ upstream facilities.
+The Territory Government maintained there would be negligible benefit from the publication of information related to Territory LNG producers’ upstream facilities.
 However, the cost in terms of the administrative burden of reporting and the commercial disadvantage to the LNG projects from revealing operational data, would be considerable.

-The Territory Government argues that as a result of new Gas Bulletin Board reporting obligations under Part 18 of the NGR, the NT LNG facilities may choose to stop providing emergency back-up gas supply to the domestic market.
+The Territory Government argued that as a result of new Gas Bulletin Board reporting obligations under Part 18 of the NGR, the NT LNG facilities might choose to stop providing emergency back-up gas supply to the domestic market.

-The Territory Government considers the rule change is necessary to preserve the commercial incentives for Territory LNG producers to maintain their connections to the NT gas market and to continue with their emergency back-up gas supply arrangements.
+The Territory Government considered the rule change necessary to preserve the commercial incentives for Territory LNG producers to maintain their connections to the NT gas market and to continue with their emergency back-up gas supply arrangements.

-Alternative sources of emergency back-up supply, it is argued, are likely to be more expensive and offer less security of supply than the existing arrangements.
+Alternative sources of emergency back-up supply, it was argued, are likely to be more expensive and offer less security of supply than the existing arrangements.

 In October 2018 a new rule started to enhance the breadth and accuracy of information provided to the market and the public through the Natural Gas Bulletin Board.
 The Bulletin Board, managed by the Australian Energy Market Operator, provides up-to-date gas system and market information to help participants make more informed decisions about trading, investing in, or using gas.